-Our solutions, many of which we believe are the market leaders in their industries, are deployed in verticals that are comprised of numerous microverticals, which through product development and new solution acquisition, offer natural growth opportunities for EverCommerce.
+Our solutions, many of which we believe are market leaders in their industries, are deployed in verticals that are comprised of numerous micro-verticals, which through product development and new solution acquisition, offer natural growth opportunities for EverCommerce.
 We currently go to market with three distinct, vertically-tailored, integrated SaaS solution suites:

-EverPro - Home Services: Our EverPro solutions are purpose-built for home service professionals, with varying specialized functionality for micro-verticals.
+• EverPro - Home Services: Our EverPro solutions are purpose-built for home service professionals, with varying specialized functionality for micro-verticals.
 For home improvement and field service professionals, project management and field service management applications serve as their business systems of action, respectively.
 Professionals in this market rely significantly on driving business from residential homeowners, and thus value tailored solutions that capture and manage lead generation from those end consumers.
-Ranging from professionals across residential home improvement and remodeling, and field services, to security and alarm professionals across residential installation and monitoring, central stations, corporate and campus planning and government, our EverPro solutions are designed to serve the specific needs of the professionals in these home improvement and field services sub-markets.
+Ranging from professionals across residential home improvement and remodeling, and field services, to security and alarm professionals across residential installation and monitoring, central stations, corporate and campus planning and government, our EverPro solutions are designed to serve the specific needs of the professionals in these home improvement and field services submarkets.

-EverHealth - Health Services: Our EverHealth solutions are purpose-built for health service professionals.
+• EverHealth - Health Services: Our EverHealth solutions are purpose-built for health service professionals.
 The Health Services market is rooted in a group of core solutions, including practice management and electronic health record ("EHR") / electronic medical record ("EMR") software.
 We offer different types and scales of solutions for micro-verticals, including small group and specialty practices, behavioral health professionals, specialty branches of hospital systems, ambulatory services, urgent care and EMT and physical, occupational and speech therapists, among others.
 We believe that our patient and provider engagement solutions position us well to benefit from major industry trends such as the digitalization of front-office operations and patient engagement.
-As with EverPro, we believe we are well positioned to continue to take market-share in current-and future-focus specialty micro-verticals, such as urology, audiology, chronic care management, otolaryngology and nephrology.